-Pedestrian Street: Refers to a street that is accessible only by active transportation, including cycling and walking.
+Pedestrian Street: Means a street that is accessible only by active transportation, including cycling and walking.

-Pedestrian Through Zone: Means the area located between the Frontage and Furnishing Zones.
-The Pedestrian Through Zone provides an area for active transportation mobility for people of all ages and abilities to access the land uses along the street and to interact with one another.
+Pedestrian Through Zone: Means the area of a street located between the Frontage Zone and Furnishing Zone as generally depicted on Figure 3.
+The Pedestrian Through Zone provides an area for active transportation infrastructure for people of all ages and abilities to access the land uses along the street and to interact with one another.
 This zone is typically used by people walking but, in the case of multi-use trails, can be shared by those cycling.